RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "He's just out there in dementia land like some kind of malignant Grandpa Simpson!
 Maybe we get a movement started to get him to demand Homer is put in the hall of fame for his time playing for the Isotopes."

 Media addicts begging for more antics politics.
-Entirely thrilled with the outcomes of the Russian informationw war win.
+Entirely thrilled with the outcomes of the Russian information war win.
 Clamoring for more nonsense and fiction content, more Tony Clifton performances.
 Eating the Surkovian onions an begging to be bamboozled more.

 &nbsp;